V07 · Stream 08 · Channel 5

 What the first wave will resolve.

-2. Does the post-November-17 Form A or Form B Staff response receive deference?
+2. Does the post-November-17 staff response receive any judicial weight?

 3. Do the cases produce settlement-driven inclusion or merits-driven exclusion?